 And don’t forget about the lesser utilized sites.
 Start an AMA thread on Reddit.
 Submit your blog posts to Stumble Upon.
 Answer questions on Quora or Yahoo!
 Answers, then point people back to your site for more info.

 Social media shouldn’t be your only web presence, but you’d be silly to ignore it completely.
 After all, sometimes people don’t know that they need your product or service until they see it, so they’ll never think to Google it.
 Social media puts it out in front of them when they least expect it.
 Like a ninja.

 Websites are crucial for doing business in the modern world, but they aren’t your actual business.
 Your website is a method of doing business.

-If you find yourself becoming obsessed with things like “traffic” and “clicks” while turning a blind eye to things like “bounce rates” and “conversions,” you’re doing yourself and your business a disservice.
+If you find yourself becoming obsessed with things like “how to increase website traffic” and “how to get more Facebook likes” while turning a blind eye to things like “bounce rates” and “conversions,” you’re doing yourself and your business a disservice.
 Focus on your business rather than the method and all the pieces will fall into place.

 Do you use any of these tips to draw customers to your site?
 What works best for you?
 Let us know in the comments section.